 Ryder Cup hole-by-hole guide: Marco Simone Golf and Country Club

-This year’s Ryder Cup will be played in Italy for the first time in the competition’s history with Marco Simone Golf and Country club on the outskirts of Rome the venue.
+This week’s Ryder Cup will be played in Italy for the first time in the competition’s history with Marco Simone Golf and Country club on the outskirts of Rome the venue.

-The course has hosted the last three Italian Opens, with Nicolai Hojgaard, Robert MacIntyre and Adrian Meronk the winners.
+The course has hosted the last three Italian Opens, with Nicolai Hojgaard, Bob MacIntyre and Adrian Meronk the winners.

 MacIntyre qualified automatically for Luke Donald’s European team, Hojgaard was given a captain’s pick but Meronk was controversially overlooked.